Kirill3772/php-ajax-contact-form/README.md

 # php-ajax-contact-form
-All in one contact form using ajax and php, including server side input validation, error messages, and connection monitoring.
+All in one contact form using ajax and php, including: Cross Browser Support, Server Side Input Validation, Error Messages, and Connection Monitoring.
+Created By: Kirill Sukharev --- codebargain@gmail.com